Regenerating Bow Goods Yard in East London

 Share

-We submitted an ambitious masterplan application this month to regenerate 30 acres of land at Bow Goods Yard in East London.
+We submitted an ambitious masterplan application in May to regenerate 30 acres of land at Bow Goods Yard in East London.

 Find out how our plans are set to boost the economy, freight industry and local community …